Lots of Kiwi businesses either start off down at the local farmers market – or dip their toes into the world of Trading on Amazon.

 - An economic nexus = more than 200 transactions in a 12 month period.
 Each state has a different level of turnover which also triggers registration but let’s just keep this simple for now.

 Let’s say a nexus is established and you need to register for sales tax.
-You need to register in each state and the cost to register is approximately $200 per registration.
+You need to register in each state and the cost is approximately $200 per registration.
 Then each return costs approximately $50 per return per month.

 If you are an FBA, then this means a compliance cost of $5,200 USD to register and then an ongoing $15,600 USD per year.